mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 .. image:: ../../../../../figures/layertree_configuration.png
      :scale: 80

+You can optionally use a button to show this element.
+See :doc:`button` for inherited configuration options.

 YAML-Definition:

 .. code-block:: yaml

    title: layertree
-   target: ~                    # Id of Map element to query
+   target: ~                    # Id of the Map element to query
    type: element                # dialog/element
    displaytype: tree            # only tree in 3.0, future will offer list
    useAccordion: false          # default is false